alejandroEsc/maas-cli/README.md

 $ make compile
 ```

-which should build two binaries:
+which should build the binary:

 ```
 ./bin/mass-cli
-./bin/maas-client
 ```

 The client tool being the CLI and the other an example of creating a maas client.